theatlasroom/eakigbo/md/cover-letter.md

 Pushing the envelope, getting dirty with code, understanding clients, providing solutions that are user focused and championing cutting edge design are my passions.

-I have also been lucky enough to enjoy the opportunity to work across a mixtures of domains with a diverse group of people, allowing me to grow my skills in areas such as:
+I have also been lucky enough to enjoy the opportunity to work across a mixture of domains such as Finance, Law, Government and also in agencies with a diverse group of people and experiences allowing me to grow my skills in areas such as:

 - Agile development
 - Frontend Development